 Not long ago, my brother gave me a butternut squash.
-I wasn't sure what to do with it, and left it lying around for a couple of weeks, intending to look up a recipe.
+I wasn't sure what to do with it and left it lying around for a couple of weeks, intending to look up a recipe.
 I was lucky really that it didn't start to rot before I had the chance to use it.
-But I learned from this that Squash seems to be a long-lasting vegetable.
+But I learned from this experience that squash seems to be a long-lasting vegetable.

 It has a hard outer skin which nevertheless peels easily.
 The pith inside is pale orange, turning to darker orange as it ripens.
 There is a hollow part inside which contains the pips, and these need to be removed before cooking.